l-d-s/rankGap/README.md

 Rank-gap statistics have *p*-value-like properties: they are (approximately) uniformly distributed when gene ranks are independent, and smaller-than-uniform when gene ranks are closer than expected by chance.
+A similar property holds within strata of

-Moreover, rank-gap statistics have *p*-value-like properties: they are approximately uniformly distributed when ranks are independent—both marginally, and conditionally on $\max(\text{ranks}_g)$.
-Thus we can repurpose techniques from the multiple testing literature to explore their distribution.
+$\max(\text{ranks}_g)$.
+Thus we can repurpose techniques from the (stratified) multiple testing literature to explore their distribution.

 First, we visualize the distribution of rank-gap statistics in our data stratified by the signs of the estimated underlying effects.

-The relevant functions take “signed scores” as input: the signs of the scores should correspond to the estimated direction of effects, and ranks of the absolute values of the scores should correspond to the “importance” of the effect; here we use scores based on signed log *p*-values:
+We create “signed scores” to use as input: the signs of the scores should correspond to the estimated direction of effects, and absolute values of the scores should correspond to the “importance” of the effect; here we signed log *p*-values:

 ``` r
 d_B_limma <- transform(